-- Trees 1, 2, 4, 5, 6, 11 & 12 are to be retained in situ within the site and are to be protected as detailed in 7.5 7.12 and Section 14 of part B of this report.
-Tree protection fences, or works, to be situated in accordance with Site Plan B - Trees to be Retained and Tree Protection Zones (Appendix F).
-See Tree Protection Plan for additional protection measures for the management of retained specimens. - 92 Trees 3, 7, 8, 9 & 10 are to be removed which is to be undertaken in accordance with 7.13 - 7.14 and Section 13 of Part B of this report. - 9.3 Each of the replacement are to be a vigorous specimen with a straight trunk, gradually tapering and continuous, crown excurrent, symmetrical, with roots established but not pot bound in a volume container or approved similar and be maintained by an appropriately qualified and experienced landscape contractor for up to one (1) year after planting, or as appropriate.
+- 9.1 Trees 1, 5 & 6 are to be retained in situ within the site and neighbouring properties and are to be protected as detailed in 7.5 7.8 and Section 14 of part B of this report.
+Tree protection fences, or works, to be situated in accordance with Site Plan B Trees to be Retained and Tree Protection Zones (Appendix F).
+See Tree Protection Plan for additional protection measures for the management of retained specimens. - 9.2 Trees 2^{x2}, 3 & 4 are recommended to be removed subject to approval from the consent authority, with tree removal to be undertaken in accordance with 7.9 7.10 and Section 13 of Part B of this report. - 9.3 Each of the replacement are to be a vigorous specimen with a straight trunk, gradually tapering and continuous, crown excurrent, symmetrical, with roots established but not pot bound in a volume container or approved similar and be maintained by an appropriately qualified and experienced landscape contractor for up to one (1) year after planting, or as appropriate.